SourcePond/release-maven-plugin-parent/README.md

 If adding new functionality, or fixing a bug, it is recommended that a sample project be set up so that the scenario can be tested end-to-end.

 See also [CONTRIBUTING.md](CONTRIBUTING.md) for information on deploying to Nexus and releasing the plugin.
-This project has originally been forked from https://github.com/danielflower/multi-module-maven-release-plugin.

 TODO
 ====